rlp81/file-converter/README.md

-# File Converter
+# Media Converter
-File converter is a simple and easy to use but basic wrapper for FFmpeg.
+Media Converter is a simple and easy to use but basic wrapper for FFmpeg.
 ## OS Compatibility
 Released binaries are built for Windows, Linux binaries will come in Version 1.1
 # Installation